 One of the more challenging things we’ve had to learn was the planning process of our gardens.

-We aren’t growing what some might refer to as a “hobby garden.”
+We aren’t growing what some might refer to as a small “hobby garden.”
 We are growing a garden that will produce a significant amount of food for the purposes of fresh eating and longer term preservation.

 In this post, we talk about some of the techniques and tools we use to plan our garden so it can feed our family.
-This also determines how many garden starts we need to raise.

 Starting With The Basics Of Garden Planning!